 We use Vonage as our phone service and they have a very nice roll-over feature that we put to good use.
 Go to your Vonage settings online and set up your mobile phone number as an alternative should your Vonage connection be cut.
 When that happens, calls will automatically be re-routed to your alternate mobile phone.
 In addition, because thunderstorms are an almost daily occurrence during the summer, we have two uninterruptible power supply (UPS) devices that protect the computer equipment from power surges and outages.
 In case of a lengthy power outage, everything is shut down except the modem and router and we use our mobile devices to keep up with the news and connect to family.
 The router and modem use a lot less energy than our other equipment and can last quite a while on the UPS’s batteries.

 The last time we had a serious power outage was from Frances in 2004.
 We were one of the last neighborhoods brought back online so we went a week without power.
 It was then that I learned our disaster plan was missing one important component – entertainment.
 We didn’t even have a deck of cards in the house.
 Now there are cards, dominos and a travel Scrabble game plus the Kindle readers – with 3G for easy access to additional books.

 Speaking of books, several months after that last storm, I stumbled upon The Storm Gourmet: A Guide to Creating Extraordinary Meals Without Electricity.
 You’d be surprised what you can do with a can of chicken!
 It’s made me re-think my list of pantry staples.

 Severe weather in some form or another is a fact of life wherever you live.
 Being prepared can help make dealing with it a lot easier.
-And, as we’ve seen in the last few days, your preparations for disaster can help save your life.
+As we’ve seen in the last few weeks, your preparations for disaster can help save your life.
 And, when the unthinkable happens, there are a lot of “neighbors” who offer their time and money to help.